German & the European Union

 Thinking of majoring in Business???
 Did you know that German and Germany . . .

-- has world’s third largest economy.
+- have the world’s third largest economy.

-- many former Eastern Bloc countries use German to communicate
+- Many former Eastern Bloc countries use German to communicate.

-German-speakers & Americans: Creating the right impression:
+German-speakers & Americans: Creating the right impression

 - Willy Brandt, former German chancellor, once said: “If I’m selling to you, I speak your language.
 If I’m buying, dann müssen Sie Deutsch sprechen.”